nachstedt/wordpress_divisions_plugin/readme.txt

 == Changelog ==

+= 0.1.2 =
+* CSS class current_division_item is also added to menu items that have "no division" attached"
+* Divisions menu entry in admin interface is displayed after second seperator
+* Divisions configuration is only available for administrators

 = 0.1.1 =
 * fixing paths issues of php and script files
 * fixing bug that prevent division option for navigation menu entries